-- Complete a graduate application. - Hold a baccalaureate degree (or equivalent) from an accredited university or college in computer engineering or a related field. - Submit official transcripts (in English) from all previously completed undergraduate and graduate course work. - Have a minimum cumulative GPA of 3.0 (or equivalent). - Submit scores from the GRE. - Submit two letters of recommendation from individuals well qualified to judge the candidate's ability for graduate study. - International applicants whose native language is not English must submit scores from the TOEFL, IELTS, or PTE.
-A minimum TOEFL score of 79 (internet-based) is required.
-A minimum IELTS score of 6.5 is required.
-The English language test score requirement is waived for native speakers of English or for those submitting transcripts from degrees earned at American institutions.
+- Complete a graduate application. - Hold a baccalaureate degree (or equivalent) from an accredited university or college in electrical or computer engineering or in related field in science, engineering, or computing. - Submit official transcripts (in English) for all previously completed undergraduate and graduate course work. - Have a minimum cumulative GPA of 3.0 (or equivalent). - Submit scores from the GRE. - Submit a Statement of Purpose for Research. - Submit a current resume or curriculum vitae highlighting educational background and experiences. - Submit at least two letters of academic and/or professional recommendation.
+Letters for doctoral candidates must be confidential and must be submitted directly from the referee to RIT. - Not all programs require the submission of scores from entrance exams (GMAT or GRE).
+Please refer to the Graduate Admission Deadlines and Requirements page for more information. - Participate in an on-campus or teleconference interview (when applicable). - International applicants whose native language is not English must submit scores from the TOEFL, IELTS, or PTE.
+A minimum TOEFL score of 94 (internet-based) is required.
+A minimum IELTS score of 7.0 is required.